 We Have Two Mommies Now: Our Story Of Becoming A Family

-Sometimes kids are one step ahead of us in being ready for what comes next.
+Kids are often one step ahead of us in being ready for what comes next.

 “We have two mommies now!”
 This is what my ten-year-old son shouted while he tried to swing his arms around my wife and my waists as we walked in the door, freshly returned from our honeymoon.
 Moments later my tweenage daughter skidded into the room with a huge smile on her face and hip-checked him out of the way to kiss us both hello.